robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 #### What's about war as business but not as usual?

-Instead, another interesting "question" (or topic, more precisely) is about doing war as business but not as usual.
-Not as usual form few but fundamentally reasons:
+Instead, another interesting "question" (or topic, more precisely) is about doing war as business, but not as usual.
+Not as usual for a few but fundamental reasons:

-- **Costs in BOM**: renting the truck (tractor unit) is about $4000/mo and almost the same to buy the used container to customize and each drone costs about $300 (as I read but says $1k would not change much more), hence $12000, says $40.000 modified.
-Total, $100K
+- **Costs in BOM**: renting the truck (tractor unit) is about $4'000/month and almost the same to buy the used container to customize.
+Each drone costs about $300 (as I read but saying $1k would not change much), hence $12'000, say $40'000 modified.
+Total, $100K.

-- **Networking**: Internet, darknet, 4K entertainment, pay-per-play, simulations, tournaments, real adrenalina pay-per-fight (or watch), betting, etc. plus more (like drug delivery and various illegal material) can easily fulfil the budget for organising these operations.
+- **Network externalities**: Internet, darknet, 4K entertainment, pay-per-play, simulations, tournaments, real adrenaline pay-per-fight (or watch), betting, etc., plus more (like drug delivery and various illegal material) can easily fulfil the budget for organising these operations.

-- **One fits all**: scalable business model, today is Russia, tomorrow could be any other country on demand.
-First successful story 18mo, the next 9mo, the next 6mo, the next 3mo, the next 1mo (physical time to reach the targets) at that point is "destroying as service" on demand.
+- **One fits all**: scalable business model.
+Today is Russia, tomorrow could be any other country on demand.
+First successful story 18 months, the next 9 months, the next 6 months, the next 3 months, the next 1 month (the strictly necessary time to reach the targets).
+At that point it is "destroying as a service" on demand.

 - **No way out**: absolute fidelisation up to the point of blackmailing the fighters.
-Imagine your 14yo son/daughter produly entered into an "heroic lega" but trapped by a terrorist network, instead.
+Imagine your 14yo son/daughter proudly entered into an "heroic league" but trapped by a terrorist network, instead.

 Welcome into the new world in which shitcoin, drugs home delivery, and eros on demand are stuff for boys, while real-world terrorism is for men, whatever would be the age behind the player behind the joystick pad.